synosys/lockdown-monitor/content/en/blog/second-report/index.md

 +++
 date = "2020-04-15"
-title = "Second Report: Mobility on the rise" slug = "second-report"
+title = "Mobility on the rise" slug = "second-report"
 +++